rmello4d/TheSustainableDeveloper/mindlanguage.md

 In that scene, we are one of our descendants, a homo habilis.
 We just left our group of about 30 people to adventure the savanna.
 We will be looking for sharp stones to make spears.

-With us, 8 other tribal members.
-We use primal sounds to communicate among our hairy friends.
+With us, 8 other tribal members and we are using primal sounds to communicate among our hairy friends.

 After 10 mins walking,  we reach a vast open area.
 All of us peacefully looking for perfect stones.